 Since the size of our portfolio changes over time, one of the most important values to track and report is our GHG emissions intensity, which is found by dividing our total GHG emissions by the area of our owned portfolio.
-Our current GHG emissions intensity ratio13 is 69 kg CO2e/m2, which represents a 9% drop from last year's value of 76 kg CO2e/m2.
+Our current GHG emissions intensity ratio18 is 21 kg CO2e/m2, which represents a 70% drop from last year's value of 69 kg CO2e/m2 (the difference from 2018-2019 to 2019-2020 was a drop of 9%).
 We have seen this value significantly decrease since 2008 and have exceeded our 2020 target as shown in Figure 19.
 We will continue to monitor our GHG emissions intensity to better enable future reporting and facilitate a better understanding of our energy use moving forward.
 We will endeavour to monitor and report on emissions-related items such as diesel used for emergency generators, refrigerants and emissions generated outside our organization such as YMCA employees commuting for business travel.

-Figure 19: GHG Emission Intensity
+Figure 20: GHG Emission Intensity